 Connectivity in Hospitality Facilities, which among others sets minimum standards for Internet connectivity in the industry.
 The Guidelines are intended to provide guidance for the quality of Internet services and minimum bandwidth requirements to be adopted by both the Hospitality Facilities and Service Providers.

 Wholesale Internet bandwidth prices/tariffs have been declining.
 The decline in wholesale Internet bandwidth prices is influenced by acquisition of Internet bandwidth capacity through the East Africa Sub Marine System (EASSy) and West Africa Cable System (WACS) undersea cables systems.
 It is also in keeping with international trends.

-The converged regulator will be responsible for regulatory oversight of broadcasting, internet, postal and telecommunications services.
+As a converged regulator, BOCRA is responsible for regulatory oversight of broadcasting, internet, postal and telecommunications services.